 What Is a Body Composition Scale?

 Body composition scales have become a popular choice for people looking to get more information about their body makeup.
-The number on the scale can only tell you so much, and getting a professional body composition analysis can become quite expensive and not always easily accessible.
+The number on your regular scale can only tell you so much, and getting a professional body composition analysis can become quite expensive, and is not always easily accessible.

 Most people know that their body is made up of fat, muscle, bone, and water.
 What most people don’t know is how their body composition affects their health and appearance.
 Most people don’t know where their body composition numbers should be or have the ability to monitor their composition on a consistent basis to get those numbers where they want them to be.
 That’s where having your very own body composition scale can become vital when looking to improve or maintain physical health.
 This is the reason for its growing popularity, especially for people who are trying to lose fat or gain muscle.

 Body composition scales work through a technology called bioelectrical impedance.
 This is when a very low electrical current is sent through metal plates (located on the scale) and passed through the lower half of your body (generally your feet).

 The electrical current flows at different wavelengths through water, muscle, bone, and fat.
 Measuring the different speeds of the currents helps to detect how much of these substances your body contains.
 The electrical current that is sent through your body is generally completely harmless, but people with pacemakers or women who are pregnant should always consult their physician before using a body composition scale or any bioelectrical impedance device.

 My Favorite One

 While there are many different body composition scales, not all are created equal.
 It is best to choose one of high accuracy, high quality, and that is well designed for ease of use.
 My favorite body composition scale is the PICOOC MINI Pro Bluetooth Smart Body Scale ©.